oxpeter/library_bioinformatics_service/README.md

+m
 ![LBS](images/LBS.png)
 ----------
-We meet on __Mondays at noon__ in the library commons area of the Samuel J. Wood Library, 1300 York Ave.
+We meet on __Wednesdays at noon__ in the library commons area of the Samuel J. Wood Library, 1300 York Ave.
 You can see the upcoming topics in the Events section of the [Library Website](https://library.med.cornell.edu).

 The material from each demonstration will be available in its own folder.